masadcv/SettingUpUbuntu/README.md

 - (optional) -- select gcc-9 as compiler (version) -- press the number that points to gcc-8

+## Setting default Kernel Ubuntu
+In some cases, especially with Nvidia drivers, it helps to stick to a specific kernel of Ubuntu.
+This can be achieved by installing grub-customiser as:

+`sudo apt install grub-customizer`

+And then selecting the default entry under General settings to your known working kernel.

 ### Setting up shortcut keys for Spotify
 https://askubuntu.com/questions/1105363/spotify-keyboard-controls-not-working
 ````